-Title IX Coordinator, Office of Equity and Inclusion 8.299.6522 Deputy Title IX Coordinator, Dean of Student 8.299.6535 Deputy Title IX Coordinator, Human Resources 8.736.1512
+Title IX Coordinator, Office of Equity and Inclusion Deputy Title IX Coordinator, Human Resources

 Confidentiality

 The college will protect the identity of persons who report having been victims of sexual assault, domestic violence, dating/relationship violence, or stalking to the fullest extent of the law.
 Publicly available recordkeeping, including Clery Act reporting and disclosures, will not include personally identifying information about the victim.